nginx-clojure/nginx-clojure.github.io/More.md

 3.3 User Defined Http Method
 -----------------

-Some web services need user defined http request method to define special operations beyond standard http request methods.
+Some web services need a user defined http request method to define special operations beyond standard http request methods.

 e.g. We use `MYUPLOAD` to upload a file and overwrite the one if it exists.
-The `curl` command maybe is
+The `curl` command could be

 ```bash
 curl   -v  -X MYUPLOAD  --upload-file post-test-data \